maptiler/manual/usage.rst

 -----------

 `-store dir|mbtiles|geopackage`
  This option enforces the form of storage which is used for saving the rendered tiles.
 Possible options are the directory (dir), the MBTiles (mbtiles) and the GeoPackage (geopackage).
 The default is the directory, but in case the -o parameter ends with .mbtiles or .gpkg then rendering into MBTiles or GeoPackage is selected, respectively.
-This option specify the store form explicitely.
+This option specifies the store form explicitly.

  Note: for more details on this subject read the section Output in the chapter Usage above.